grycap/oscar/docs/oscar-cli.md

 ##### info

-Show information of an OSCAR cluster.
+Shows information of an OSCAR cluster.

 ```
 Usage: